Bank Marketing Sucks

 8. Convergence.
 The positioning must convey the same message in all the ways the consumer touches the brand.

-How banks rate: 5.
+How banks rate: Five of 10.
 Consistency is one of the few things the banking industry gets right.

 Marketing Brands.
 The News Gets Worse